 The reason why many people feel this way is probably due to the fact that the average NBA player is around 6-feet-7-inches tall.

-However is important to note that their are plenty of short NBA players that can throw down with the best of them.
+However it is important to note that their are plenty of short NBA players that can dunk with the best of them.

 It is important to note that there are also many tall players around the world that can't dunk.

-Regardless of your height, with the correct vertical jump training program and consistent effort you can achieve your first dunk.
+Regardless of your height, with the correct jump training and consistent effort you can achieve your first dunk.

 Feature Photo Credit:i by iammilyna, licensed under CC BY 2.0 (modified from original)

 How High Will YOU Need To Be Able To Jump To Dunk?